 a cafe and a Greek periptero (kiosk).
 It has a bar for drinks or coffee, a few tables indoors

 and out and sells cigarettes, cigars and some of the things you would find in a periptero in Athens.
-But unlike Greece, Paris passed a smoking ban so if you
+Paris passed a smoking ban so if you

 at people, food and buildings and took photos.
 We started by walking up Blvd de Sebastopol

-and stopping at what used to be the central market of Paris which was knocked down to create the world's strangest looking mall that looked like some multidimensional caterpillar,
+and stopped at what used to be the central market of Paris, Les Halles, which was knocked down to create the world's strangest looking mall that looked like some multidimensional caterpillar,

 outdone only by the Centre Pompidou, the worlds strangest looking modern art museum, a cross between NY's Shea Stadium and a recurring nightmare of an unbalanced plumber.
 Both buildings were impressive really for their lack of charm in a city where charm resides full time.
 But neither really interested me because it was a pretty nice day, not too cold and not raining so I did not want to waste it indoors, either